Cyber Seduction: His Secret Life: Plot

 Justin Petersen is a high school sophomore and a member of his school's swim team.
 He hopes his performance on the team will award him a scholarship.
 His mother, Diane, was also a member of her high school's swim team.
 Justin is a virgin, but he has a girlfriend, Amy, a devout Christian who wants Justin to remain chaste until marriage.
 However, another girl named Monica repeatedly flirts with Justin, but he ignores her.

 At his home, Justin receives a direct message from Timmy, a classmate of his who sends him a link to Monica's website that has sexual images of her.
 Justin later receives another direct message with a link to a pornographic website titled "big-breasted women."
 Justin stays up all night to browse it, consuming energy drinks to keep himself awake.
-Diane catches him browsing the website and, in horror, asks her husband, Richard, to tell Justin about sex and female respect.
-However, Richard believes Justin's behavior is normal.
+Diane catches him browsing the website and, in horror, asks her husband, Steven, to tell Justin about sex and female respect.
+However, Steven believes Justin's behavior is normal.
 The subject matter confuses Justin, who makes increased efforts to hide his downloaded porn.

 Justin's addiction makes him less focused during swimming practice and more obsessed with Monica.
 He discreetly watches porn on Amy's PDA.
 Alex, Justin's younger brother, sees Justin looking at porn and promises to not tell Diane about it.
 Alex later shows porn to another classmate of his, Thomas.
 Justin shows Timmy a BDSM site, and, to Justin's surprise, Timmy negatively responds to it.
 He also watches Diane swim in the swimming pool and fantasizes about her sexually, despite her being his mother.

 Justin finishes a race in third place in a significant swim meet, disappointing his family.
 Alex emails himself sexual images and burns CDs of porn, and Diane finds his CD named "Virgin Vaginas" and is disturbed.
 Diane asks Justin about the CD; he says his classmates are sending pornographic images to him as a joke, and Alex claims he accidentally found it on his computer.
 Diane disbelieves the statement, but Steven believes it.

 Justin messages Monica, asking if they can meet up.
 After lying to his parents about going to Amy's house for homework help, Justin meets Monica at a diner, where they have an awkward conversation, ending their meetup abruptly.
 By the next morning, Diane moves Justin's computer to the family room after she finds out he was not at Amy's house.